brian1917/workloader/README.md

 ### Don't have Go installed?
 Download the binary for your operating system from the [releases](https://github.com/brian1917/workloader/releases) section of this repository.
 No other installation required.

-## Documentation
-Each command is documented (input formats, flags, etc.) within the help menu.
-To see the list of commands run `workloader -h`.
-To see the documentation for a command run something like `workloader wkld-import -h`.